skypilot-org/skypilot/docs/source/examples/managed-jobs.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 By default, SkyPilot will try to recover the job when the cluster is preempted or failed.
 In some cases, you may want to
-retry the job on it's own failure, e.g., when a training job crashes due to a Nvidia driver issue.
+retry the job on its own failure, e.g., when a training job crashes due to a Nvidia driver issue or NCCL timeouts.
 To specify this, you
 can further set :code:`max_retry_on_failure` in :code:`resources.job_recovery` in the job YAML file.

 .. code-block:: yaml